November 27, 2025

 Example: Before and After

-All confounding variables (affect whether a rally occurs; affect hate crimes) that are unchanging over time are held constant.
+All confounding variables (affect whether a rally occurs; affect hate crimes) that are unchanging over time (before to) are held constant.

 • because held constant, cannot produce confounding